 In the meeting, the Consul-General Mr. Kuang San Lwin and Assoc.
 Prof. Dr. Vanchai discussed cooperation and scholarship possibilities between MFU and Myanmar.
-MFU offered scholarships for Myanmar students in Kyaing Tong Township to enroll at MFU and also purposed holding a Corporate Social Responsibility (CSR) programme for improving access to health care services of people in nearby regions.
-It wants to start in Kyaing Tong Township by offering projects based on the Princess Mother’s health-promoting mobile medical units and dental service projects.
+MFU offered scholarships for Myanmar students in Kyaing Tong Township and also purposed holding a Corporate Social Responsibility (CSR) programme for improving access to health care services to people in the nearby regions.
+The CSR project will start in Kyaing Tong Township by offering projects based on the Princess Mother’s health-promoting mobile medical units and dental service projects.

 After the meeting, the Consul-General attended the Myanmar Cultural Day and Exhibition held by the Myanmar Student Union at L-Park area, M-Square.
-This annual event was specially held with a purpose to raise the understanding and the awareness of Myanmar history and culture as well as connect all Myanmar, Thai and international students through joining in the celebration of Myanmar’s culture.
+This annual event was specially held with the purpose to raise the understanding and the awareness of Myanmar history and culture as well as to connect all Myanmar, Thai and international students by joining in the celebration of Myanmar’s culture.

 This semester, MFU has welcomed 146 Myanmar students including 130 bachelor’s degree students and 16 master’s degree students who are now studying at MFU in various fields.
-In addition, MFU has provided scholarships for Myanmar students with intentions to promote human resource for developing the region and promote international atmosphere in MFU.
+In addition, MFU has provided scholarships for Myanmar students with the intentions to promote human resources for developing the region and to promote the international atmosphere at MFU.